-The final exam is an essay exam that will test your ability to synthesize the research skills you learned and apply them to a hypothetical situation.
-It will be administered at the end of the spring 2019 semester (in March) and graded anonymously on a curve.
-This exam will be worth 45% of your final grade.
+The final exam is a take-home essay exam that will test your ability to synthesize the research skills you learned and apply them to a hypothetical situation.
+It will graded anonymously on a curve.
+The final exam will be accessible at a time TBD on Friday, March 13, 2020 and will close at 11:59 p.m. on Sunday, March 15, 2020.
+You will have a maximum of eight hours to complete the exam once you have gained access to it.